UrbanClap

 Project Goal

-To develop a robust UX strategy that addresses safety and trust concerns, ultimately increasing user confidence and driving higher bookings for home services during challenging times.
+To develop a UX strategy that addresses safety and trust concerns, with the goal of rebuilding user confidence and increasing home service bookings during a period of uncertainty.

 Safety Visibility: Users lacked assurance about the health and safety measures taken by service providers.